michelecos/michelecos.github.io/index.markdown

 It made its way into at least three working apps based on Cordova.
 It is not meant as a tool for writing web pages, since templates and data are all in JavaScript, but it served well to create apps.

-As of today, I would go for progressive web apps, Sinnce html has grown and operating system support is much bettere.
+As of today, I would go for progressive web apps, Sinnce html has grown and operating system support is much better.

 ## Articoli